 Created in 1991, the European Cockpit Association is the representative body of European pilots at EU level.

-We represent over 38,000 pilots from the national pilot associations in 37 European states and 2 states from outside the European region.
+We represent over 40,000 pilots from the national pilot associations in 36 European states.

 We are a recognised social partner and make every effort to ensure that aviation safety is in the driving principle of future European rules.